 MAT Exam Pattern 2018 – The exam pattern of MAT 2018 is prescribed by All India Management Association (AIMA), the conducting body of the exam.
 It usually remains the same every year.
-The MAT exam pattern 2018 for the February session remains same as an objective type test.
-The MAT May will be held on May 4 and May 20 in offline and online mode respectively.
-The last date of online application is April 27.
-MAT examination is held four times in a year, each in every quarter.
-According to the MAT 2018 exam pattern, the duration of MAT 2018 will be 2 hours and 30 minutes (150 minutes).
+The MAT exam pattern 2018 for September session will remain the same as an objective type test.
+The MAT September 2018 will be held on September 2 and September 16, 2018, in offline and online mode respectively.
+The application process for the September exam will start in the first week of July and the last date to apply for the MAT 2018 is August 25.
+The admit card of MAT 2018 will be available for download online only from August 26 and September 8, 2018 for offline and online mode respectively.
+MAT examination is held four times in a year, February, May, September, December.
+According to the MAT 2018 exam pattern, the duration of MAT 2018 is 2 hours and 30 minutes (150 minutes).
 In this article, Careers360 brings to you the detailed paper pattern, syllabus, marking scheme and structure of MAT 2018 exam.

 The table below mentions the overall structure of MAT 2018: